kjbrum/randpass/README.md

 # Randpass

-> Bash script to generate a random password and copy it to your clipboard.
+> Generate a random password and copy it to your clipboard.

 ## Install